zinic/crawl/core.md

 ## Characters

-Characters, duh.

-Characters are made up of (x) things:
+Characters are made up of several features.
+These features are described below.

-* Name
-* Age
-* Gender
+### Character Features

-* Aspects
+#### Core Aspects

+All characters come with three aspects by default.
+These are: strength, mobility and intelligence.

+#### Basic Move

+All characters come with a basic move of 4 map cells.
+This can be modified by aspects.

+#### Health Point Pool

+Character damage is represented by health points.
+A character has a certain pool of health poitns representing just how much damage they can take.

+Health point pools, unmodified, start with a maximum of 6 for all characters.
+This is due to how the damage scales with aspect points as defined in the aspects document.

+#### Action Point Pool

+Character endurance and execution of combat actions are represented as action points.
+A character has a certain pool of action points representing just how much endurance they can expend in a short period of time (the time of one turn).

+Action point pools, unmodified, start with a maximum of 1 for all characters.

 ### Aspects

 Aspects describe parts of a character.
 They may include rules and modifiers that apply to the character.
 All aspects have an aspect point cost that must be paid when acquired.
-Once acquired, may aspects impart an ability that the character can utilize or an effect that triggers...
+Once acquired, many aspects impart an ability that the character can utilize or an effect that triggers.
+These effects are all outlined in the rules of the aspect.

 #### Aspect Points